ACCESS Lab

 Main Lines of Inquiry

-(1) Examining and addressing structural and systemic barriers to engagement and quality care delivery
+(3) Understand and explore strategies for addressing underlying structural and systemic barriers to quality care for youth and their families.

 Lab Values

 Community Engagement.
-Community-engagement is a collaborative approach to research that equitably involves community partners to increase the relevance, fit, and sustainability of mental health supports.
-It places value on community members’ knowledge, experiences, and ability to identify their own needs and solutions.
-Importantly, it requires an intentional focus on co-creation and power sharing throughout the research development and implementation process.
+Community-engagement is a collaborative approach to research that centers community members’ knowledge, experiences, and ability to identify their own needs and solutions.
+We aim to collaborate with community partners to increase the relevance, and sustainability of mental health supports.
+This requires an intentional focus on co-creation and power sharing throughout the research development and implementation process.
+For example, this may include working with our youth advisory board to shape research goals and study methods.

 Being a Graduate Student in the ACCESS Lab

 We are interested in welcoming students whose research and career goals are aligned with our lab and values.
+The ACCESS lab is especially enthusiastic about students with prior experience in: advocacy, community engagement, or qualitative research methods.
 Students will be mentored through involvement in our current projects as well as through their own independent research.
-Students will be most successful if they have had mentored independent research experience (e.g., by conducting a thesis, leading an independent project, making a first-authored conference presentation), as our program is research focused.
-Students will be mentored to engage scholarly activities including conference presentations, writing manuscripts, and submitting grant applications.
-In addition, all students will be expected to develop a community partnership based on their interest to inform their work.
+Students will be most successful if they have had mentored independent research experience (e.g., by conducting a thesis, leading an independent project, developing a first-authored conference presentation), as our program is research focused.
+Students will be mentored to engage in scholarly activities including conference presentations, writing manuscripts, and submitting grant applications.
+In addition, all students will be expected to develop a community partnership based on their research or clinical interests.